 Associate Professor in Air Quality and Carbon Management and Director of the Air Quality Management Resource Centre at University of the West of England, Bristol.
 He has over 20 years’ experience in environmental sciences, contributing to UK air quality and carbon management processes at a national level.
 His work has included detailed industrial and transport based dispersion modelling, the preparation of mitigation plans and strategies, provision of supplementary planning documents and detailed analytical studies of PM10 and bioaerosols.

-Research Fellow in the Science Communication Unit at the University of the West of England, Bristol.
+Senior Lecturer – Science Communication Unit and Engineering Design and Mathematics at the University of the West of England, Bristol.
 MSc (Hons), PGDipBJ, BSc (Hons).
 She is a trained science communicator and journalist with extensive experience of working in the media and with the public.
 Laura lectures on the MSc in Science Communication, and her research interests include exploring the impact of education outreach, evaluating public engagement practices at live science events, and developing involvement in research for under-served audiences.
 Laura has coordinated two international research projects and three national projects.

 Senior Research Fellow at the Air Quality Management Resource Centre, at University of the West of England, Bristol.
 Tim has worked with air pollution, climate change and energy science and policy over 17 years.
 He played a major role in the UK Local Air Quality Management process, providing support to both national and local government.
 He has been involved in a wide range of international work, including EU funded projects, support for the development of Bangkok’s air quality action plan, and the South African National Framework on Air Quality.
 He has been on the board of the UK Public Health Association and Chair of their Special Interest Group on ‘Environment and Health’.